 I am a Chartered Building Surveyor and have been involved with TGS since 2001, initially in a professional capacity as Project Manager for the development of the site and culminating in the construction of the Hands Building.

-I have been a Governor at the School since January 2011 and I am actively involved in the Personnel, and Finance and General Purposes Committees.
-I also chair the Building Development Plan Steering Group, focused on driving the school’s development plans to fruition.
+I have been an Ordinary Governor at the School since January 2011 and I am actively involved in the Finance and General Purposes Committee.
+I also chair the Building Development Steering Group, focused on driving the school’s development plans to fruition.